DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Each NIC port is uniquely designated by its (bus/bridge, device, function) PCI
-identifiers assigned by the PCI probing/enumeration function executed at Intel® DPDK initialization.
+identifiers assigned by the PCI probing/enumeration function executed at DPDK initialization.
 Based on their PCI identifier, NIC ports are assigned two other identifiers:

 *   A port index used to designate the NIC port in all functions exported by the PMD API.